GreenKayak is an environmental NGO that engages volunteers in the fight against environmental pollution while kayaking.

 In 2020, we expanded to further cities and became a UNESCO Green Citizen project.
 A total of 17868 kg of trash have been collected that year only with the help of 12047 volunteers.

 In 2021, we grew to a total fleet of 73 GreenKayaks placed across Europe.
 The European Environment Agency mentioned us in their rapport on plastics in Europe's environment.
 The season has been the most successful so far with 18.5 tons of trash collected and more than 12.4k people involved in the fight against ocean pollution.

-This year, we placed kayaks in our existing countries and expanded to the other side of the world.
+In 2022, we placed kayaks in our existing countries and expanded to the other side of the world.
 Starting from now you can also book yourself a time on the water in Tokyo to clean up the local waters of the Japanese capital.